cloudmesh-book/book-latex-2018/cloud-technologies/incomming.md

 language.
 To fill this gap Google came up with Dremel.
 It is a interactive ad hoc query system that lets the user query the large dataset providing them results with much faster speed compared to traditional technologies [@hid-sp18-523-www-dremel].

-"By combining multi-level execution trees and columnar data layout, it is capable of running aggregation queries over trillion-row tables in seconds" [@hid-sp18-523-www-dremel].
-"Dremel is capable of scaling up to thousands of CPUs and petabytes of data" [@hid-sp18-523-www-dremel].
+> ``By combining multi-level execution trees and columnar data layout,
+> it is capable of running aggregation queries over trillion-row
+> tables in seconds'' [@hid-sp18-523-www-dremel].

+> ``Dremel is capable of scaling up to thousands of CPUs and petabytes
+> of data'' [@hid-sp18-523-www-dremel].

 MapReduce framework and technologies thar are built over it such as Pig, Hive etc has latency issue between running the job and getting output.
 Dremel on the other hand took a different approach, it uses execution